vyca2017/content/content/tutorials/freecom/part-4.md

 ## Authentication with Apollo Client

-As mentioned above, the `authenticateAnonymousCustomer` mutation returns an authentication token that we have to use on subsequent requests.
+As mentioned above, the `authenticateAnonymousCustomer` mutation returns an authentication token that we have to put into the `Authorization` header field on subsequent API requests.
 This token will identify and authenticate the corresponding customer on the server-side.

 ### Creating the Mutation